matriex/System_Extractor-Linux/README.md

 ## ISSUE - Repack-dat

-**The binary _img2sdat_ does not works with linux-ubuntu (the OS which i use , don't know about other OS) , therefore repack will not be included in extractor, If someone found binary which works report it to this [POST](http://forum.xda-developers.com/android/help/extract-dat-marshmallow-lollipop-easily-t3334117)**
+**The binary _img2sdat_ does not works with linux-ubuntu (the OS which i use , don't know about other OS) , therefore repack will not be included in extractor, If someone found binary which works report it to this** [POST](http://forum.xda-developers.com/android/help/extract-dat-marshmallow-lollipop-easily-t3334117)

 ## Requirments & Installation

  1. Install **_Python 3.x_**

- 2. Install Java Development kit or JAVA SDK for ZIP signing
+ 2. Install Java Development kit or JAVA SDK for ZIP signing (Not necessary, If you don't want ZIP sign)

-_Install above all for better compatibility of script with OS_
+_Install above all packages with sudo apt install **Search google**_

 ## Released scripts